terreng/simple-web-server/website/src/docs/https.md

 # Using HTTPS

-Simple Web Server supports custom HTTPS certificates, but it can also generate dummy certificates for you for testing purposes.
+Simple Web Server automatically generates a dummy certificate when you enable HTTPS, but you can also use your own custom HTTPS certificate if needed.

 ## Using a dummy certificate for testing purposes

 Some newer web APIs require a secure (https) connection in order to use certain features.
 While this isn't a problem when testing on localhost (see [Secure contexts on MDN](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts)), you may want to use a dummy HTTPS certificate to test these features on other devices over LAN.

-To use HTTPS with a dummy certificate, check the HTTPS checkbox and then click the "Generate dummy cert" button.
+When you enable HTTPS by checking the HTTPS checkbox, Simple Web Server will automatically generate a self-signed dummy certificate for you.
+You don't need to do anything else unless you want to use a custom certificate (see below).

 Because the certificate is self-signed, you will receive an error message in the browser.